Throughout summer, a special bike train operates along the Loire à Vélo bike route. Here's what you need to know.

 The service runs roughly from mid-June to mid-September each year when it's possible to use InterLoire trains between Orléans and Le Croisic with no reservation (bikes travel free); all you need is a standard ticket.

 There are usually three daily return services during the week and two at the weekend.
-Most run between Orléans and Saint Nazaire, but some go on to Le Croisic (check times locally or on the Voyages-SNCF website) .
+Most run between Orléans and Saint Nazaire, but some go on to Le Croisic.
+You can check times locally or buy tickets via the OUI.SNCF website.

 The train has special carriages to accommodate bikes of all sizes, including trailers and tandems.
 There is one carriage per train, and each carriage can carry 40 bikes.
 (Just look for the distinctive branding as in the photo above).

 Trained staff are onboard to help cyclists on and off, and to store bikes.